you are

 |

-cost via the most cost-effective itinerary of an economy air fare;
+- The extra cost via the most cost-effective itinerary of an economy air

 - If medically necessary, stretcher fare on a commercial flight